-Future development of the site will have minimal impact on the general biological resources present on site.
-The site is expected to support a variety of wildlife species which will be impacted by development activities.
+Future development of the site will impact the general biological resources present on site, because most if not all of the vegetation will be removed during future construction activities.
+The site is expected to support very few wildlife species which will be impacted by development activities.
 Those species with limited mobility (i.e., small mammals and reptiles) will experience increases in mortality during the construction phase.
 However, more mobile species (i.e., birds, large mammals) will be displaced into adjacent areas and will likely experience minimal impacts.
-Therefore, loss of about 4.55-acre of a moderately disturbed desert scrub habitat is not expected to have a significant cumulative impact on the overall biological resources in the region given the presence of similar habitat throughout the surrounding area.
+Therefore, loss of about 4.32-acres of a relatively disturbed desert scrub habitat is not expected to have a significant cumulative impact on the overall biological resources in the region given the presence of similar habitat throughout the surrounding area.
 No sensitive habitats (e.g., wetlands, vernal pools, critical habitats for sensitive species, etc.) were observed on the site during the field investigations.